 Davey and Davis Present on Delaware Developments at BYU Winter Deals Conference

-At BYU Law School’s Winter Deals Conference, partners Brad Davey and Matthew Davis will participate in a panel about developments in Delaware law.
+At BYU Law School’s Winter Deals Conference, partners Brad Davey and Matthew Davis participated in a panel about developments in Delaware law.

 Davey focuses primarily on business, corporate and alternative entities litigation in the Delaware Court of Chancery.
 He frequently advises directors, acquirers and financial advisors in connection with mergers and acquisition litigation.
 In addition, he has substantial experience litigating and providing advice regarding various proceedings under the Delaware General Corporation Law, including appraisal, advancement and indemnification, books and records demands, and director election contests.